Paper Reading

 PCA (Principal Component Analysis)

-# Convert VCF to PLINK format
+# Convert VCF to PLINK binary format

-plink --vcf cohort.snps.pass.vcf.gz \
+plink --vcf cohort.snps.pass.vcf.gz --make-bed --out cohort --allow-extra-chr

-# Run PCA
+# Run PCA (top 10 components)

-plink --bfile cohort \
+plink --bfile cohort --pca 10 --out cohort.pca --allow-extra-chr

 Linkage Disequilibrium Pruning

-Before running GWAS or population structure analyses, prune variants in LD to avoid biasing results:
+Before running GWAS or population structure analyses, prune variants in LD to avoid biasing results.

---indep-pairwise 50 10 0.2 \
+plink --bfile cohort --indep-pairwise 50 10 0.2 --out cohort.ld --allow-extra-chr

 GWAS